iamthelabhras/wprbify/README.md

 Here, you'll find a detailed breakdown of:

 - The Python libraries & modules WPRBify depends on to run properly.
-- A detailed breakdown of the WPRBify's functions.
+- A detailed breakdown of the WPRBify script's functions.
 - How WPRBify calculates the "similarity scores" which correlated WPRB playlist track data with Spotify search result data

 ### Dependencies